Recommended Base for Outdoor Patios with Pavers

 The workhorse of your paver base is a layer of crushed stone.
 This is the primary structural layer that provides support and stability for the entire project.
 We typically use a 3/4-inch minus crushed stone, a mix of angular stones and smaller particles that lock together tightly when compacted.
 This creates an incredibly strong foundation that is also essential for proper drainage, giving rainwater a path to flow away from the surface.
 For a durable paver patio, a compacted gravel base is non-negotiable.

-The Best Sand for Your Bedding Layer
+Picking the Perfect Sand for Your Bedding Layer

 Once the gravel base is compacted and graded, the next step is a thin bedding layer of sand.
 You’ll want to use coarse, washed concrete sand, as its angular particles interlock to create a firm bed for the pavers.
 We spread about one inch of this sand evenly across the gravel base.
 Its main job is to provide a smooth, level surface that makes it easier to set each paver perfectly.
 It also fills small voids in the gravel, ensuring the pavers don’t rock or shift after they’re laid.